juanfrans-courses/dataViz_arch_hum/Notes_for_Class/170120_Introduction.md

 * 'ctrl+K' - deletes from cursor to end of line.
 * 'ctrl+W' - deletes from cursor to beginning of current word.

+### Create a local server
+* To create a local server navigate to the desired location (where you have your main .html file) in your terminal and do the following command: `python -m SimpleHTTPServer`.
+Then open your browser and got to `http://localhost:8000/`.
+* 8000 is the default location, but if you want to run the server in a different port you can do `python -m SimpleHTTPServer 4000` which will run the local server in the 4000 port.
+In your browser you should then go to `http://localhost:4000/`.
+* To stop the local server you should go to your terminal window and press 'ctrl+c' which stops the current command running.